-- Lift the quality of Salisbury's urban amenity through increased investment in streetscaping and urban landscaping to improve safety and accessibility, as well as shift perceptions to enhance the attractiveness of the region to prospective residents, workers, businesses and visitors. - Activate the renewal of Salisbury's CBD by accelerating existing redevelopment plans and by placing the transformation of the Salisbury Interchange at its centre.
+- Lift the quality of Salisbury's urban amenity through increased investment in streesscriping and urban landscriping to improve safety and accessibility, as well as shift perceptions to enhance the anti-activeness of the region to prospective residents, workers, businesses and visitors. - Activate the renewal of Salisbury's CBD by accelerating existing redevelopment plans and by placing the transformation of the Salisbury Interchange at us centre.